SilverEzredes/fmt_AW2_TEX-Noesis-Plugin/README.md

 - Re-launch the program or select `Tools -> Reload Plugins`

 Opening a .tex file with Noesis will automatically load it, once the plugin is installed.

 ## Credits:
 - Thanks to AlphaZomega for his guidence and his fmt_RE_Mesh plugin.
+### Support:
+If you have issues with the plugin, create an issue here or join [Modding Haven](https://discord.gg/9Vr2SJ3) and message me on Discord